Preparation

 If you’re joining Indo Ocean Project, they provide rental gear at the dive centre, including fins, wetsuits, BCDs, regulators, and masks.
 There are some required items you need to participate, like:

-These can be purchased directly at the dive centre if you don’t already have them.
+These can be purchased directly at the dive centre if you don’t already have them, except for the dive computer (with cash!).
 Personally, I decided to rent my BCD and regulator instead of buying and bringing them along.
 I wanted to test different brands and styles before committing to my own set.
 Raja Ampat’s a good place to experiment, especially if you’re still figuring out your preferences for long-term dive travel.

 If you’re visiting Raja Ampat just for fun diving, most dive shops rent full sets of gear, so no need to carry it all from home unless you prefer using your own equipment.